-- Exposure to companies active in the fossil fuel sector (Table 1\, Indicator 4) - Violation of the UN Global Compact and the OECD Guidelines for Multinational Enterprises (Table 1, Indicator 10) - Board Equality (Table 1, Indicator 13) - Exposure to controversial weapons (Table 1, Indicator 14)
+- Exposure to companies active in the fossil fuel sector (Table 1, Indicator 4) - Violation of the UN Global Compact and the OECD Guidelines for Multinational Enterprises (Table 1, Indicator 10) - Board Equality (Table 1, Indicator 13) - Exposure to controversial weapons (Table 1, Indicator 14)

 As the Fund invests exclusively in emerging and frontier markets that are not covered by the SFDR, there is currently a lack of reliable data on other indicators according to the regulations.
 The Fund's ambition is to increase the number of indicators reported by requesting this data directly from the companies.
-To achieve this, the Fund will use an external platform - Worldfavor, a web-based system where portfolio companies can see what data is requested and report the data that is possible to produce and gradually improve their reporting over time.
-Among the data requested, data for all indicators according to SFDR (the so-called PAI indicators) are included.
-There will be an ongoing dialogue with the portfolio companies to promote improved reporting.
+To achieve this, the Fund will use an external platform - Worldfavor (see description above).

-\Refers to Annex 1 for the Regulatory Technical Standards of the SFDR
+^{}Refers to Annex 1 for the Regulatory Technical Standards of the SFDR